 - Apply online or download and print the paper application.

-- Pay the $30 application fee online as you submit your online application.
+- Pay the $30 non-refundable application fee online as you submit your online application.

 We accept official application fee waivers from College Board, ACT, and NACAC.
 Please submit a paper application along with your fee waiver.